richbodo/VectorKnowledgeBase/README.md

 Status is that it works for me but this code is totally alpha so I doubt it will work for you, but I'm super interested in improving it.

+The Custom GPT that this is enhancing needs a lot of love and config/prompt engineering that I'll be doing over the next weeks.
+I'll replace this with a link to a google doc on how to prompt engineer that GPT when I'm done.

 ## Table of Contents

 - [Features](#features)